nicatspark/selfpromo2023/src/pages/snippets/snippets-external-npm.md

 #### Expose localhost to internet

+**UPDATE** VS Code have now a [built in function](https://code.visualstudio.com/docs/editor/port-forwarding) that replaces Localtunnel

 [Localtunnel](https://localtunnel.github.io/www/) is an open-source project.
 It is necessary for your system to already have Node.js installed in order for you to be able to install it using npm using the following command:

 `npm install -g localtunnel`